 Christmas Tree Removal

-Residents can drop off Christmas tree at designated spots from Dec.
-26 through early January.
-Check back next December for updated information.
+For 2023, Residents can drop off Christmas tree at designated spots from Dec.
+26 through Jan.
+7 at the locations below.

 Yard Waste Mulching Center